 The Bereavement or Patient Affairs team at the hospital will be able to offer their guidance and support.
 If someone dies outside of normal working hours, you may have to wait until the next working day to contact them.
 They will arrange for you to collect the Medical Certificate of the Cause of Death, and point you in the direction of the appropriate Registrar.

 The death will need to be registered within 5 days, but you may contact us at any time so that we can discuss the funeral arrangements with you.

 A Helpful Guide

 You can download our helpful leaflet, which outlines the steps you will take after someone dies.
 It includes information on registering the death, providing the correct paperwork and things to think about when arranging the funeral.

 An Unexpected Death

-In the event of a sudden or unexpected death, or if there are questions over the cause of death, then a death will usually be referred to the Coroner’s office.
-A coroner’s officer will be in touch with you to keep you updated as things progress.
+In the event of a sudden or unexpected death, or if there are questions over the cause of death, the death will be reported to a coroner, who may call for a post-mortem or an inquest.
+A coroner’s officer will be in touch with you to keep you updated.

-We would recommend contacting us at an early stage so that we can offer support and guidance, liaise with the Coroner’s officer, and make some preliminary arrangements while a post-mortem and other investigations are carried out.
+We would recommend contacting us as soon as possible so that we can offer our support and guidance, liaise with the Coroner’s officer, and make some preliminary arrangements whilst investigations are carried out.

-More information on the work of the Coroner may be found by clicking here.
+More information about the work of the Coroner can be found here.